Up to 50% off sofas & mattresses — limited‑time deals.

 • Measure the room, then tape the footprint and confirm walkways.

-• Measure doors, stairs, and turning points for delivery.
+• Measure doors, stairs, hall turns, and diagonal access before ordering.

-• Choose upholstery based on cleaning reality, not showroom lighting.
+• Choose upholstery for cleaning reality, not just showroom appeal.

 L-shaped vs U-shaped sectionals